Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 And this is an example from a fable, here the truncated adjective high reflects a low style, and also serves to maintain rhythm (piece - juice - high).

-4.On enemies who torment insolently,
+4.On enemies who torment impudently,

-Groaning into the village far away,
+Letting out a groan into the village far away,

-The heart of the complaint will pay sadly.
+The heart of complaint will contribute sadly.

 A. P. Sumarokov.
-Against villains.
+Against the villains.
 1759

-.Chaos being premodern
+.Chaos being before time

-From the abyss of eternity you called,
+From the abyss you called to eternity,

-And eternity, before the age I was born,
+And eternity, born before the age,

 In yourself you founded...